clojurebridge-berlin/drawing/curriculum/first-program.md

 tool that allows you to create drawings and animations.
 We will use the functions of Quil to create some of our own drawings.

-Lets start reading at the top of the file.
+Let's start reading at the top of the file.
 As your programs get more complex, you'll need to organize them.
 You organize your Clojure code by placing related functions and data in separate files.
 Clojure expects each file to correspond to a *namespace*, so you must *declare* a namespace at the top of each